w3f/polkadot-wiki/docs/learn/learn-xcvm.md

 XCM instructions might change a register, they might change the state of the consensus system or both.

+## A Deeper Dive: XCM Executor Implementation

+The XCM Executor, and XCVM in general, is very much analogous to a CPU.

+## XCM Message Anatomy

 One example of such an instruction would be `TransferAsset` which is used to transfer an asset to some other address on the remote system.
 It needs to be told which asset(s) to transfer and to